matplotlib/matplotblog/content/posts/An-Inquiry-into-Matplotlib-Figures/index.md

 # What is a `Figure`?
 And what are `Axes`?

-A [`Figure`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.figure.html?highlight=figure#matplotlib.pyplot.figure) in matplotlib is simply your main (imaginary) canvas.
+A [`Figure`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.figure.html?highlight=figure#matplotlib.pyplot.figure) in Matplotlib is simply your main (imaginary) canvas.
 This is where you will be doing all your plotting / drawing / putting images and what not.
 This is the central object with which you will always be interacting.
 A figure has a size defined for it at the time of creation.

 You can define a figure like so (both statements are equivalent):
 ```python